What is the NREMT Exam?

 15. Find a mentor to quiz you

 Most people getting into EMS have friends that are already EMTs or Paramedics.
 These friends have already been through the registry and can help quiz prospectives on their material.
-Mentors will have the candidates’ best interest in mind.
+Mentors will have the candidates’ best interests in mind.

 16. Read out loud, record it